-The MIO may contain information about time varying objects such as ice coverage, tides, currents flow and meteorological information.
+Ice MIO's contains information about time varying objects such as ice coverage.

 3.8 Geometry

 Edges must be encoded using SG2D fields only.
 ARCC fields (curves) must not be used.
 Despite the saving in data volume offered by the use of arcs/curves, the disadvantages are such (e.g. during updating, generating warnings/alarms) that they must not be used for MIO.
 Linear features must not be encoded at a point density greater than 0.3 mm at compilation scale.